-When Julius Caesar was assassinated in 44 BC, he designated as his successor a relatively unknown and frail youngster, Octavian.
-This created such consternation that the Roman world was soon thrown into a civil war, from which Octavian emerged victorious after his defeat of Mark Antony and Cleopatra, changed his name to Augustus and ruled successfully until the age of 75.
+When Julius Caesar was assassinated in 44 BC, he designated as his successor, a relatively unknown and frail youngster, Octavian.
+This created such consternation that the Roman world was soon thrown into a civil war.
+Octavian emerged victorious after his defeat of Mark Antony and Cleopatra, changed his name to Augustus and ruled successfully until the age of 75.

-Caesar’s succession plan encompasses many of the pitfalls of CEO succession today:
+Caesar’s succession plan encompasses at least three of the many pitfalls of CEO succession today: